 How to Use a Pacifier

 Pacifiers help parents and infants get through periods of crying when the infant is either not hungry or too full to eat but still needs the comfort that sucking provides.
 Pacifiers can be very helpful to parents in those early months.
 Pacifiers help babies soothe themselves during periods of crying.
-Here are some thinks to think about as you are deciding if and when to use a pacifier.
+Here are some things to think about as you are deciding if and when to use a pacifier.

 Pros and cons